Robin Collins: Education

 Collins obtained two undergraduate degrees from Washington State University in 1984 with a triple major in mathematics, physics, and philosophy, graduating summa cum laude.
 Collins spent two years in a Ph.D. program in physics at the University of Texas at Austin before transferring to the University of Notre Dame, where he received a Ph.D. in philosophy in 1993.
 His dissertation was titled "Epistemological Issues in the Scientific Realism/Antirealism Debate: An Analysis and a Proposal."

 He served as a post-doctoral fellow at Northwestern University's Program in History and Philosophy of Science before joining Messiah College.

 Career

-Collins has taught philosophy at Messiah University since 1994 and is a leading advocate for the Fine-Tuning Argument.
+Collins has taught philosophy at Messiah University since 1994 and is a leading advocate of the Fine-Tuning Argument.
 Collins was interviewed as a major contributor to The Case for a Creator by Lee Strobel.
 Using his background in both philosophy and physics, he has developed a Fine-Tuning for Discoverability Argument, in which he argues that many scientific constants are fine-tuned to optimize our ability to discover knowledge about the universe.